 Following an initial determination on the completeness of the application by the Community Development Department, the Architectural Review Committee ("ARC") reviews all public art applications and makes a recommendation to the City Council.
-The Selection Criteria, which both ARC and the City Council will use to review applications, is discussed below.
+The Selection Criteria, which both ARC and the City Council will use to review applications, is discussed in its own section below.

-ARC will convene to make a recommendation to the City Council regarding the public art application based on the Selection Criteria.
+ARC will convene to make a recommendation to the City Council as to the public art application based on the Selection Criteria.
 ARC may:

-- (1) Recommend approval of the project to the City Council: or - (2) Request the applicant make further clarification, modify, or redesign the proposal before advancing the proposal to the City Council in order to meet the Selection Criteria; or - (3) Request the applicant present a new concept or design for the project; or - (4) Recommend rejection of the application due to inconsistencies with the Selection Criteria.
+(1) Recommend approval of the project to the City Council,

-At the conclusion of the ARC's review of the proposal, the applicant may:
+- (2) Request the applicant make further clarification, modify, or redesign the proposal before advancing the proposal to the City Council in order to meet the Selection Criteria, - (3) Request the applicant present a new concept or design for the project, or - (4) Recommend rejection of the application due to inconsistencies with the Selection Criteria.

-- (1) Modify the proposal and return to ARC at a later date; or - (2) Advance the proposal to the City Council for review.
+At the conclusion of the ARC's review of the proposal, the applicant may choose to either (1) modify the proposal and return to ARC at a later date, or (2) the applicant may choose to advance the proposal to the City Council for review.

-The City Council will schedule a public hearing to review the application within 90 days of receiving ARC's recommendation.
+The City Council will provide a decision on the application no later than 90 days from the date the proposal is forwarded by the ARC.
 At the hearing, the City Council shall review any material submitted by the applicant, city staff, the administrative record of the decision on the application, and evidence presented at the hearing.
-The applicant shall be given a reasonable time to present their case.
+The applicant shall be given a reasonable time to present its case.
 The City Council shall use the Selection Criteria as the basis for its decision.
 The City Council may:

-- (1) Request the applicant to clarify its proposal or redesign and resubmit its proposal to ARC or City Council.
-If the City Council requests that the applicant resubmit the proposal to ARC, the resubmitted proposal shall be reviewed as if a new application; or - (2) Approve the proposal, providing a written explanation of the basis for approval through the Selection Criteria; or - (3) Deny the proposal, providing a written explanation of the basis for denial through the Selection Criteria.
+- Request the applicant to clarify its proposal or redesign and resubmit its proposal to ARC or City Council.
+If the City Council requests that the applicant resubmit the proposal to ARC, the resubmitted proposal shall be reviewed as if a new application, - (2) Approve the proposal, providing a written explanation of the basis for approval through the Selection Criteria, or - (3) Deny the proposal, providing a written explanation of the basis for denial through the Selection Criteria.